EEUP for Heat Pump Water Heaters

 The unit offered in this program is a stand-alone heat pump water heating system with an integrated heat pump unit enclosed in a built-in water storage tank with back-up resistance heating elements.
 Please click the links below to view or print the spec sheets for each model offered through this special program, or click here to view our promotional flyer.

-Federal Non-Business Energy Tax Credits for hybrid heat pump water heaters have been extended through 12/31/2021.
+Federal Non-Business Energy Tax Credits for hybrid heat pump water heaters ended on 12/31/2021.
+To qualify for the 2021 Federal Tax Credit, unit must be placed in service in an existing home which is your principal residence by December 31, 2021.
+New construction and rentals do not apply.
 All models qualifying for the NWCPUD hybrid water heater upgrade program may also qualify for a $300 non-business energy property tax credit.